: TODAY'S ROYAL FAMILY

 The Duke of Cambridge is a Counsellor of State, and was appointed to the position on his 21st birthday, replacing The Princess Royal.

-Counsellors of State are members of the Royal Family who temporarily carry out some of the Sovereign’s official duties in the absence of The Queen.
+Counsellors of State are members of the Royal Family who temporarily carry out some of the Sovereign’s official duties in the absence of The Monarch.

-This situation may arise if The Queen is suffering from temporary illness or is absent abroad for more than a few days.
-She may delegate certain functions of the Sovereign in Britain, the dependencies, and other territories to her
+This situation may arise if The Monarch is suffering from temporary illness or is absent abroad for more than a few days.
+They may delegate certain functions of the Sovereign in Britain, the dependencies, and other territories to their Counsellors of State.
+Commonwealth matters go straight to Her or His Majesty, wherever they may be.

 Counsellors of State are appointed from among the following: The Duke of Edinburgh and the four adults next in succession (provided they have reached the age of 21).
 These are currently The Prince of Wales, The Duke of Cambridge, Prince Harry and The Duke of York.